opencobra/memote/README.rst

 * our `gitter chatroom <https://gitter.im/opencobra/memote>`_
 * or using the `GitHub issues <https://github.com/opencobra/memote/issues>`_.

 Are you excited about this project?
+Consider `contributing
+</.github/CONTRIBUTING.rst>`_
-Consider :ref:`contributing <contributing>` by adding novel tests, reporting or fixing bugs, and generally help us make this a better software for everyone.
+by adding novel tests, reporting or fixing bugs, and generally help us make this a better software for everyone.